aem-vite/docs/docs/guide/front-end/vite/index.md

 ## Recommended configuration

-Below is an example `vite.config.js` which intentionally uses the `vite-tsconfig-paths` as Adobe have adopted TypeScript in their archetype.

 What you can see is the same output structures being used align to the [structure](/guide/front-end/structure/) described previously.
 Some other things that are also going on:

 - Sets the `base` path correctly for both `command` types